-In 2022, 3 rectification orders were issued by the Minister of Internal Affairs and Communications against telephone forwarding service providers, and 1 rectification order was issued by the Minister of Economy, Trade and Industry against a postal receiving service provider.
-They are issued when the competent administrative agency that receives opinion statements issued by the National Public Safety Commission and the National Police Agency issues a rectification order against a specified business operator if such specified business operator mentioned in such opinion statements is deemed to have violated the provisions of the Act on Prevention of Transfer of Criminal Proceeds.
+The competent administrative agency that receives opinion statements issued by the the NPSC issues a rectification order against a specified business operator if such specified business operator mentioned in such opinion statements is deemed to have violated the provisions of the Act on Prevention of Transfer of Criminal Proceeds.
+In 2023, none was issued.